hospitalsistersofstfrancis_vfdwcmvrnxfzeja9/Hospital_Sisters_of_St_Francis.js

 International Community Symbol

-Our International Congregation's symbol blends the Tau with a cord and knots.
+Our International Congregation's symbol blends the tau with a cord and knots.
 The three knots are a symbol of our vows of poverty, obedience, and celibate chastity.
 The cord also symbolizes the world and, thereby, our International Congregation.
-We are united by the central symbol of the Tau.
-The Tau is a common Franciscan symbol filled with the richness of the past and at the same time, it is a challenge for the future.
+We are united by the central symbol of the tau.
+The tau is a common Franciscan symbol filled with the richness of the past and at the same time, it is a challenge for the future.

 symbol